 After years of extensive archival research, interviews, and writing, Sam Israel’s biography, Our Brother’s Keeper, The Life of Sam Israel, written by Richard S. Hobbs, will be formally released at a virtual event on January 31, 2022, at 7:30PM.
 Please email firstname.lastname@example.org to register for the program.
 Click here to order a copy of the book.

-The first Jewish people came to Washington State in the early 1850s and have served as philanthropists, politicians, musicians, business leaders and sports stars.
+The first Jewish people came to Greater Seattle area in the early 1850s and have served as philanthropists, politicians, musicians, business leaders and sports stars.
 The addition of The Samis Foundation: Life and Legacy exhibit to the Washington Jewish Museum brings to life an important piece of the state’s rich Jewish history.
-“Sam Israel’s vision for the Samis Foundation changed the history of Washington State through the funding of Jewish education,” said WSJHS Executive Director Lisa Kranseler.
-“This exhibit was curated using the Washington State Jewish Archives, oral histories, and documentation provided by the Samis Foundation.
+“Sam Israel’s vision for the Samis Foundation changed the history of Greater Seattle area through the funding of Jewish education,” said WSJHS Executive Director Lisa Kranseler.
+“This exhibit was curated using the Greater Seattle area Jewish Archives, oral histories, and documentation provided by the Samis Foundation.
 Including this exhibit in the WJM brings all these collections together in one place and gives everyone access to this important part of Washington history.”

 Samis Foundation: Life and Legacy is sponsored by the Samis Foundation.